Best for agency project management: Wrike vs Teamwork (2026 Comparison)

-Comparisons12 min read
+Updated · 12 min read

-Disclosure: Some links in this article are affiliate links.
-We may earn a commission at no extra cost to you if you make a purchase through these links.
+Some links in this review are affiliate links.
+We may earn a commission at no additional cost to you — commissions never decide what we recommend.
+Read our methodology.

 Picture this: it's Monday morning, your account manager is chasing three clients for approvals, your developers are buried under tasks with no clear deadlines, and someone just sent a deliverable to the wrong stakeholder.
 Again.
 Sound familiar?
-This is exactly the chaos that a solid project management tool is supposed to prevent — and in 2026, the two names agencies keep coming back to are Wrike and Teamwork.
+This is exactly the mess a solid project management tool is supposed to prevent — and in 2026, the two names agencies keep coming back to are Wrike and Teamwork.

 (Funny side note: I've watched three different agency founders spend weeks debating this exact decision in forums, only to pick the wrong tool for their team size and switch six months later.
 Hopefully this saves you that particular headache.)